dicai/blog/_posts/2018-08-31-conjugate-gradient-linear-systems.md

-Some problems where large linear systems that come up in practice include Kalman filters,  problems large covariance matrices (e.g., in genetics), large regression problems, spectral methods for large graphs.
+Some problems where large linear systems that come up in practice include Kalman filters,  problems large covariance matrices (e.g., in genetics), large kernel matrices the size of the square of the number of data points, large regression problems, spectral methods for large graphs.